beansbeansbeans/starter_kit/README.md

 - add option of different corpora, each with different models available
 - move presets into corpora

+- add movie corpus

 - load in guns + glove data

+- load in the rest of the guns data

+- what is "distance_matrix_sentences"?

 ---